jia1/jia1.github.io/content/posts/core-react-training-day-1.md

 <!-- -->
 - There is only one re-render per event loop.
   - If we run multiple `setMyState` in a function, there will only be 1 re-render.
-    - This means that subsequent statements in the same function should not expect to retrieve the latest state.
+    - This means that subsequent statements in the same function shouldn't expect to retrieve the latest state.

 <!-- -->
 - [Derived states](https://stackoverflow.com/questions/58288286/what-is-derived-state-in-react-and-why-is-it-important).

 <!-- -->
 - React hooks must be called in the same order in every component re-render.
-  - As such, we cannot put hooks inside conditionals.
+  - As such, we can't put hooks inside conditionals.

 <!-- -->
 - [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer)